ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 token_url
 auth_url
 ```
-These values are used to generate a refresh_token which is used in the SOAR app to generate an access token.
+These values are used to generate a refresh_token which is used by the SOAR app to generate an access token.

 ##### Configuration
 <!--